Skip to main content

 RoleBehavior

-systemIgnored — the Digital Twin manages its own system instructions.
+systemIgnored — the Digital Twin builds its own system instructions from assistant and instance settings.

 Response Format